-Conventional NR uses spatial or temporal digital filter to reduce noise [1]-[5].
+Conventional NR uses spatial or temporal digital filter to reduce noise [2]-[6].
 Many NR methods are used for still images.
 They are spatial digital filters.
 Generally, the spatial digital filters cause image blurring.
-Although the common method is NR with wavelet transformation [6]-[9], the application of this method in videos is difficult: because real-time performance is required.
-Hence, an NR with a recursive temporal filter [10] is the only practical real-time method used for videos.
+Although the common method is NR with wavelet transformation [7]-[10], the application of this method in videos is difficult: because realtime performance is required.
+Hence, an NR with a recursive temporal filter [11] is the only practical real-time method used for videos.
+Figure 1 shows the signal flow of the conventional NR method with the temporal recursive filter.
+The input is a noisy video frame, and the frame memory stores the previous output frame, where α (0 < α < 1) is the NR parameter.
+Higher values of the α indicate a higher NR effect.
 However, it is necessary to know the accurate noise level for the NR to work.
 Generally, videos comprise a wide variety of content with different noise levels.
 The differences are also caused by lighting conditions.
 In the development of automatic, realtime NR hardware, the NR parameter must be set properly in accordance with the actual noise level of a video.
-Although the adjacent frame difference is the basis of noise level detection, the frame difference is the result of noise and the moving areas
+Although the adjacent frame difference is the basis of noise level detection, the frame difference is the result of noise and the moving areas.